-Some of the workshops/practices offered are:
+Some of the workshops/practices offered:

-Tantra Courses (at various places but most importantly at Agama, the tantra university), various kinds of meditation, yoga (all kinds from ashtanga, hatha, vinyasa, therapeutic/restorative, acro, aerial, nidra..), rebirthing, ayahuasca, hoolahoop, ecstatic dance, kirtans, reiki, therapy dance, fire dancing, connecting with femininity, women circles, yoni/lingam massage, dreamcatcher making, meditative drawing, macramé jewelry making, raw vegan cooking, sweatlodges and so on…
+Tantra Courses (at various places but most importantly at Agama, the tantra university), meditation, yoga (all kinds from ashtanga, hatha, vinyasa, therapeutic/restorative, acro, aerial, nidra..), rebirthing, ayahuasca, hoolahoop, ecstatic dance, kirtans, reiki, therapy dance, fire dancing, connecting with femininity, women circles, yoni/lingam massage, dreamcatcher making, meditative drawing, macramé jewelry making, raw vegan cooking, sweatlodges and so on…

-These practices opened my eyes to a new reality and I’ve become so much interested in investing my time and energy into the path of self-realization to compensate all the years I’ve spent without self-work.
+These practices opened my eyes to a new reality and I’ve become so much interested in investing my time and energy into the path of self-realization to compensate for the years I’ve spent without self-work.

 To get informed about the current events on the island, you can check out the message boards in cafes and Koh Phangan Conscious Events facebook group.